jackfranklin/the-refactoring-tales/chapters/2-carousel.md

 This is something that everybody _should_ do but people don't always do it (I know I'm guilty). jQuery makes it so easy to quickly query the DOM for something that it's easy to just keep doing it and pay no attention to if you've done that previously or not.
 The common argument for this is largely performance.
 Whilst there is an obvious performance increase if you can avoid doing something multiple times, I would argue that today the main reason behind this should be the maintainability of your code.
 In the previous section we just swapped out occurrences of `10000` with a constant which took us from 3 changes down to 1 if that number should change.

-### Selector Abuse

 Take a look at the carousel code and selectors that come up time and time again.
 There's not too many unique selectors but they all occur multiple times:

 - `ul` (5 times)
 - `.controls span` (5 times)
 - `.left` (4 times)
 - `.right` (once)

-A> If you're thinking that `.control span` isn't the best selector to use, you'd be right.
-We'll be taking a closer look at selectors in Chapter 4.

-### Quick Win Number 4

 The fix for this is simple, and I'm sure you already know what's coming up. __Cache those selectors!__.